Cream French Bulldog: Questions (And 7 Things To Know About French Bulldogs)

 Although he loves to play for hours and go for walks, the French Bulldog is a lazy dog who loves his comfort.
 Naturally calm and reserved, he is perfectly suited for living in an apartment.

-Although daily walks are important, the French Bulldog does not need to exert himself for very long.
+Although daily walks are essential, the French Bulldog does not need to exert himself for very long.
 Far from being hyperactive, this dog loves spending hours lying on a couch.
 At home, the siesta is sacred: it is forbidden to disturb him during his daily rest time, at the risk of making him very grumpy when he wakes up.
 To be clear, if playtime did not exist, the French Bulldog would spend his time snuggling up in soft cushions, sleeping and daydreaming quietly.

 The French Bulldog is very stubborn